jpuopolo67/fall20/README.md

 ## Course Description
 This course is an advanced introduction to Computer Science.
-It focuses on object-oriented Programing (OOP).
+It focuses on object-oriented programing (OOP).
 Topics include abstraction and encapsulation, classes and methods, objects and references, overloading, inheritance, polymorphism, interfaces, console/file input/output, dynamic data structures, generics, and GUI applications.

 ## Course Prerequisities
 * COMP1000 Computer Science I